mitche50/keeta-locker/README.md

 ```

 ## How It Works
 - **Locking:** Only the owner can lock LP tokens.
 Once locked, tokens are held until the owner triggers the withdrawal window.
+Owner cannot be set to the zero address.
 - **Withdrawal:** The owner can trigger a 90-day withdrawal window at any time.
 During this window, partial or full withdrawal is allowed.
 - **Fee Claiming:** Owner can claim Aerodrome LP fees at any time while locked.
-Claimed tokens are sent to the fee receiver.
+Claimed tokens are sent to the fee receiver, which cannot be set to the zero address.
 - **Reward Sources:** Owner can add/remove arbitrary reward sources implementing the `IRewardSource` interface.
 All claimable rewards can be queried and claimed in batch.

 ## Security Notes
 - Uses OpenZeppelin SafeERC20 for all transfers.
 - All state-changing functions are owner-only.
+- Custom errors prevent owner or fee receiver from being set to the zero address.
+- Owner renounce is not possible (cannot set owner to address(0)).
 - (Optional) Add Aerodrome LP validation for extra safety.
-- Full test suite with fuzzing and edge case coverage.
+- Full test suite with fuzzing, edge case, and adversarial coverage.

 ## Contributing & Testing
 - Fork and clone the repo